Frequently Asked Questions

 The cleanup may affect shipping and trade activities.
 As is customary with cleanups in other areas, and to the extent possible, activities will be scheduled to allow shipping and trade activity to continue.

-The cleanup options outlined in the June 2019 Feasibility Study will meet cleanup goals for fish and other animals that live in and use the waterway and will substantially reduce risk to human health.
-However, the State Department of Health currently advises people not to eat resident fish and shellfish caught in the East Waterway now and during the cleanup period.
+The Preferred Alternative outlined in the EPA’s Proposed Plan will protect fish and wildlife and will substantially reduce risk to human health.
+It should be noted that the Washington State Department of Health currently advises people not to eat resident fish and shellfish caught in the Lower Duwamish Waterway and the East Waterway.